django-files/ios-client/PRIVACY.md

-Privacy Policy
+# Privacy Policy
-Last Updated: March 2025
+Last Updated: June 2025

 Our Commitment to Privacy
 Django Files is an open-source, self-hosted file management app designed with privacy in mind.
 We do not collect or store any personal data.